[?] Subscribe To This Site

 I also have some suggestions that you may want to read before you buy a home.

-I could've used these home tips when I moved to Florida in 2006, I had no idea about some of them, but thankfully I had the help of neighbors and friends.
+I could've used these home tips when I moved to Florida in 2006.

 • Pest Control - Will run you about $50-$100/month for inside and outside the house, they usually charge you quarterly, as needed costs extra.